Features Pricing Compliance Check Blog Contact

 Everything you need to know about the new Royal Decree on digital time recording.
 What will change, expected requirements, and how to prepare your company.

-Regulatory status (January 2026): The new Royal Decree on digital time recording is in the final processing phase and has not yet been published in the Official State Gazette.
+Regulatory status (March 2026): The Royal Decree on digital time recording is currently before the Council of State under urgent processing.
+Approval is expected within the coming weeks.
+In parallel, the Ministry of Labour has opened a public consultation on the Ministerial Order that will develop the technical requirements (deadline 30 March).
 The current obligation to record working hours comes from Art.
 34.9 of the Workers’ Statute (2019), which does not require digital recording.
 This article explains the expected requirements of the new RD according to known drafts.
-Its definitive content may vary.

 What Is the Royal Decree on Digital Time Recording?

-The Royal Decree on Digital Time Recording is the new regulation, currently in processing, that will require all Spanish companies to keep a digital record of their employees’ working hours.
+The Royal Decree on Digital Time Recording is the new regulation, whose approval is imminent, that will require all Spanish companies to keep a digital record of their employees’ working hours.
 It will complement the current Article 34.9 of the Workers’ Statute, which already requires time recording but allows manual methods.
+You can follow the full timeline of the regulation’s approval and the latest government updates on digital time recording.

 With this new regulation, paper, Excel spreadsheets, and manual methods will no longer be valid as the main recording system.